 Microsoft Access was a leader in the desktop database space before the Internet became omnipresent.
 The software was fairly easy to use and had enough features and capabilities to build small-scale desktop applications.

 However, as the web grew increasingly dominant and the use of web-based and mobile applications steadily rose, Microsoft Access didn’t keep up and has since fallen out of favor.
-And when Microsoft finally introduced support for web-based applications for the first time in Access 2010, they made it work only with SharePoint.
+And when Microsoft finally introduced support for cloud functionality in Access 2010 for the first time, they made it work only with SharePoint.

 Today, few “modern” apps are being built on Microsoft Access, but there are still many legacy Access applications in desperate need of cloud-enablement.

-If you are looking to migrate one of these legacy Access applications to the cloud, the following presentation can help you understand what’s in store for you.
+If you are looking to migrate Microsoft Access to the cloud, the following presentation can help you understand what’s in store for you.